Skip to content

 Ablation Study — Ideological Bias Analysis

-Left High High Relatively high Easiest for the model to align
+Left High High Relatively High Easiest for the model to align

-Center Medium High Medium Intermediate performance
+Center Medium High Medium Intermediate level

-Right Low Medium Low Systematically worst
+Right Low Medium Low Systematically the worst

 Key Findings

-• SFT+GRPO is consistently optimal: It outperforms or matches SFT in 9/9 model×dataset combinations, with statistical significance (Welch t-test + Bonferroni correction)
+• SFT+GRPO is Consistently Optimal: It outperforms or matches SFT in 9/9 model-dataset combinations with statistical significance (Welch t-test + Bonferroni correction).

-• Neutral is the hardest class: Neutral recall is lowest on ANES; the Neutral base rate correlates significantly with F1 at \(r=-0.59\); Right-leaning groups answer Neutral most frequently, leading to the greatest performance degradation
+• Neutral is a "Hard Nut to Crack": Neutral recall is lowest on ANES; the neutral base rate shows a significant negative correlation (\(r=-0.59\)) with F1.
+Right-wing groups respond with "Neutral" most often, leading to the greatest performance degradation.

 Highlights & Insights